 The programmer to be enabled.
-See the Select Programmer topic in online help for more information.
+See Select Programmer.

 '''

 -host name <host name>

 '''

 The host name or IP address.
 This argument is required for a remote programmer and optional for a local programmer.
 For local programmer, if specified it must be "localhost".